 The Picking & Packing Process

-When picking products that have workflows users will see a new screen under MIB (Multi-Item Batch) and you pick which workflow you would like to pick for.
+When picking products that have workflows, users will see a new screen under MIB (Multi-Item Batch) and you pick which workflow you would like to pick.

 If you have the same product that is assigned to multiple workflows, choosing any that are assigned will allow you to start the picking process and eventually complete all steps in the workflow.